CDCgov/abm-python-wrappers/docs/experiments.md

 #### Behavior
 1. Validates input parameters, ensuring required functions are provided.
-2. Generates input files for the simulation using `write_inputs`.
+2. Generates input files for the simulation using `write_inputs_index`.
 3. Executes the simulation using a command-line utility.
 4. Processes raw outputs using the provided `data_processing_fn`.
 5. Updates the `results` attribute of the corresponding `SimulationBundle`.